This post may contain affiliate links.

 Ingredients You’ll Need

 - Medjool dates provide natural sweetness and act as the binder that holds everything together.
-The fresh dates soft texture is key to getting the right consistency.
-Make sure you use pitted dates.
+Use pitted dates and make sure they’re soft and fresh for the best consistency.

-- Desiccated coconut adds subtle texture and flavor inside the balls, and an extra coating on the outside keeps them from sticking while adding a little chew.
+- Desiccated coconut adds subtle texture inside the balls, and rolling them in extra coconut keeps them from sticking together in the container.

 - Vanilla extract rounds out the flavor and keeps the cacao and dates from tasting flat.

-- Cocoa powder gives these a rich, chocolatey note without turning them into a dessert-style snack.
+- Cocoa powder adds a rich, chocolatey note without turning these into a dessert.

-- A pinch of salt balances the sweetness and brings out the flavors.
+- Salt balances the sweetness and pulls all the flavors together.

 - Vanilla protein powder is optional.
-It boosts protein but isn’t essential for structure or taste.
-You also can use chocolate protein powder in its place.
+It boosts protein without affecting texture.
+Chocolate protein powder works in its place.

 How to Make Date Protein Balls